pm-1992/AStar-Search/README.md

 # AStar-Search
-Generates a random maze of variable obstacle density and navigates it
+Generates a random maze of variable obstacle density and navigates it using an AStar search with a Manhattan distance heuristic.